Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Providers/LogicBase.md

 ### OnTargetViewLoadedAsync(object sender, EventArgs e)

-Called when the TargetView has just been loaded.The base implementation will try to create a view model based on the current DataContext and set it as the DataContext of the TargetView.
+Called when the TargetView has just been loaded.
+The base implementation will try to create a view model based on the current DataContext and set it as the DataContext of the TargetView.
 To create custom logic for view model creation, override this method and do not call the base.

 #### Parameters